State of knowledge

 The content is usually of great importance, which is why the database should be backed up regularly.
 Otherwise it cannot be restored in the event of data loss.

-ProCall configuration/user DB (ProCall DataCenter only)
+ProCall configuration/user DB (ProCall DataCentre only)

 With ProCall DataCenter, the configuration data is stored in an SQL server database.